jorgebucaran/hyperapp/README.md

 }
 ```

-The virtual DOM allows us to write code as if the entire document is thrown away and rebuilt on each change, while we only update what actually changed.
+The virtual DOM model allows us to write code as if the entire document is thrown away and rebuilt on each change, while we only update what actually changed.
 We try to do this in the least number of steps possible, by comparing the new virtual DOM against the previous one.
 This leads to high efficiency, since typically only a small percentage of nodes need to change, and changing real DOM nodes is costly compared to recalculating the virtual DOM.

 It may seem wasteful to throw away the old virtual DOM and re-create it entirely on every update — not to mention the fact that at any one time, Hyperapp is keeping two virtual DOM trees in memory, but as it turns out, browsers can create hundreds of thousands of objects very quickly.
 On the other hand, modifying the DOM is several orders of magnitude more expensive.